4 Tips For Buying Your First Waterfront Property

 Find the Right Insurance For Waterfront Homes

-Although flooding can be a problem for any Florida home, homeowner's insurance does not typically cover damage from flooding.
-However, Jacksonville homeowners can purchase a separate flood insurance policy due to the city's participation in the National Flood Insurance Program.
-Because flooding can happen almost anywhere, flood insurance is a smart purchase for all Jacksonville real estate investments, not just those immediately on the water.
+Although flooding can be a problem for any waterfront home, homeowner's insurance does not typically cover damage from flooding.
+However, in some cities, homeowners can purchase a separate flood insurance policy due to the city's participation in the National Flood Insurance Program.
+Because flooding can happen almost anywhere in coastal cities, flood insurance is a smart purchase for all real estate investments, not just those immediately on the water.

 Although insuring a waterfront home against flood damage can be more expensive, waterfront homes tend to be a more reliable investment than homes in other areas.
 Waterfront homes tend to continuously appreciate because beaches, lakes, and other waterways are scarce resources.
 Purchasing the right kind of insurance is a great way to help protect that investment.